Author: Ameeba

 Content-Type: application/x-www-form-urlencoded

-Given the severity of this vulnerability, it is recommended that users apply the vendor patch as soon as possible.
+The recommended mitigation strategy is to apply the vendor patch as soon as possible.
 If the patch cannot be applied immediately, using a Web Application Firewall (WAF) or Intrusion Detection System (IDS) can provide temporary mitigation.
+These tools can be configured to block or alert on attempts to exploit the ‘header_layout’ parameter.
+However, these are only temporary solutions, and the definitive action against this vulnerability is to update the Soledad WordPress theme to a version that has fixed this issue.

 Overview